testing-library/testing-library-docs/docs/dom-testing-library/api-async.md

 // ...
 ```

+⚠️  Using this utility with `expect.assertions` will result in flaky tests.
+Beware!

 This can be useful if you have a unit test that mocks API calls and you need to
 wait for your mock promises to all resolve.